devskope/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - [x] **8-print_base16**
 - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.

+- [x] **9-print_comb**
+- Write a program that prints all possible combinations of single-digit numbers.
+- Numbers must be separated by ,, followed by a space